atsepkov/RapydScript/README.md

 What is RapydScript?
 --------------------
-RapydScript (pronounced 'RapidScript') is a pre-compiler for JavaScript, similar to CoffeeScript, but with cleaner, more readable syntax.
+RapydScript is a pre-compiler for JavaScript.
 The syntax is very similar to Python, but allows JavaScript as well.
-This project was written as an alternative to Pyjamas for those wishing Python-like JavaScript without the extra overhead and complexity Pyjamas introduces.
+This project was written as a cleaner alternative to CoffeeScript.
 Here is a quick example of a high-performance Fibinacci function in RapydScript and the JavaScript it produces after compilation:

 ```python
 def memoize(f):